togura55/win/WdBroker/README.md

 # WdBroker
 ## Description
-Socket server for WdPublisher
+Socket server application program which uses TCP/IP communication with multi-clients such as WdPublisher.
 ## Build Instruction
 Load .sln by Visual Studio 2017 and build it.
 ## Functions/Features
-* Allow to connect multipule WdPublisher through the TCP/IP network
+* Allow to connect multipule WdPublisher through the TCP/IP network connection
 * Display connection information and raw data collected by each WdPublisher
 ## Environment
 UWP platforms